uaauaguga/uaauaguga.github.io/_posts/2021-02-29-sparse-matrix.markdown

 ---
 layout: post
-title:  "Manipulate Large Sparse Matrix"
+title:  "Manipulate Large Matrix"
 date:   2021-03-01 15:44:40 +0800
 usemathjax: false
 categories: jekyll update
 ---

-## Manipulate Large Sparse Matrix
+## Sparse Matrix
+- Most of large matrices are sparse, and some functions are designed for manipulate such matrices

 ### Sparse matrix in scipy

 - Mutiple type of sparse matrix is available in scipy
 - <https://docs.scipy.org/doc/scipy/reference/sparse.html>
 - Quote here